astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-recipe-exploration.md

 | ![S3](/images/fooddotcom/screenshot_p1s3.png) | *Second page - user input and recommendation output* |
 | ![S4](/images/fooddotcom/screenshot_p1s2.png) | *Second page - comparisons of recommendations to behaviors* |

+Additional detail on the work is included in the 'Detail' section at the bottom of the page.

 ---

 # What I Took Away